A Componentwise Estimation Procedure for Multivariate Location and Scatter: Robustness, Efficiency and Scalability: Credit Card Transactions Data

 \section{Credit Card Transactions Data}

-In this section, we apply the sequential minimum DPD method on a real data containing information about credit card transactions by European cardholders on two particular days of September, $2013$; some of these transactions were fraudulent.
-The dataset consists of (available at this \href{https://www.kaggle.com/mlg-ulb/creditcardfraud/version/3}{link}) $28$ features (first $28$ principal components of the original dataset which is confidential; the original dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (\href{http://mlg.ulb.ac.be}{http://mlg.ulb.ac.be}) of ULB (Université Libre de Bruxelles) on big data mining and fraud detection) along with the elapsed times (from the first transaction), transaction amount and original transaction labels (i.e., genuine or fraudulent).
+In this section, we apply the componentwise minimum DPD method on a real data containing information about credit card transactions by European cardholders on two particular days of September, $2013$; some of these transactions were fraudulent.
+The dataset consists of (\href{https://www.kaggle.com/mlg-ulb/creditcardfraud/version/3}{link}) $28$ features (first $28$ principal components of the original dataset which is confidential; the original dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (\href{http://mlg.ulb.ac.be}{http://mlg.ulb.ac.be}) of ULB (Université Libre de Bruxelles) on big data mining and fraud detection) along with the elapsed times (from the first transaction), transaction amount and original transaction labels (i.e., genuine or fraudulent).

 This dataset has been analyzed in recent years using various machine learning tools \cite{ccf1,ccf2,ccf3}.
 For time and space complexity, we analyze a subset of this dataset with the first $10000$ transactions of which only $38$ are fraudulent and the remaining $9962$ are genuine.
 We consider these fraudulent transactions as outlying observations present in the dataset (as observed in Figure \ref{sm_ccf}).
 But the proportion of outliers is only $0.0038$ which implies the dataset can almost be regarded as a noise-free one and no robust method is expected to show its supremacy through drastic differences in comparison with the traditional likelihood based procedure if applied on this dataset.
 To make the contamination stronger, we perturb another $362$ observations which represent genuine transactions.
 This is done following two approaches.
 Let us note that, we only have to choose a sub-sample of size $362$ of genuine observations (transactions) out of a total of $9962$ genuine observations (transactions).
 Either we can choose this sub-sample randomly (without replacement) or we may choose those $362$ genuine observations which are mostly concentrated around their central tendency.
 That is, if $\boldsymbol{\tilde{\mu}}$ is the sample componentwise median of the $9962$ genuine observations, then we may choose those $362$ genuine observations whose distances from $\boldsymbol{\tilde{\mu}}$ are the least.